Lawsan92/MVP_globe/readme.md

-##  This is a a 3-D globe rendered on the broswer using a combination of react, threejs and react-three/fiber libraries
+##  This is a 3D planet simluator rendered on the broswer using a combination of react, threejs and react-three/fiber libraries

 package.json setup